-The annual maintenance costs which would be incurred without the project are substantial because the roadway is due for major rehabilitation, which is expected to cost \$840,000, and is assumed to take place in 2012.
+The annual maintenance costs which would be incurred without the project are substantial because the roadway is due for major rehabilitation, which is expected to cost \$848,200, and is assumed to take place in 2012 - 2013.
 Over the long run, the maintenance cost of the improved road will be slightly larger than for the existing road because it costs much more to maintain a five lane stretch of road than a two-to-four lane road of the same length.

-Using a three percent discount rate, the additional maintenance costs of the project compared to the existing maintenance needs is valued at \$93,300 over the next 40 years.
-Using a seven percent discount rate, the high value of the rehabilitation in 2012 has a much higher weight than the additional maintenance costs in the out-years, and the present value of the project's maintenance actually shows a net savings of \$483,000 compared to the No Build maintenance costs.
+Using a three percent discount rate, the additional maintenance costs of the project compared to the No Build maintenance needs results in additional costs valued at \$111,100 over the next 40 years.
+Using a seven percent discount rate, the high value of the avoided No Build rehabilitation in 2012 - 2013 has a much higher weight than the additional maintenance costs for a wider road